Kwpolska/trashman/docs/index.rst

 Trashman.
 A Python XDG trash manager.
 ======================================

 .. note:: This documentation is for Trashman version |release|.
-It may change at any given moment.
+Some parts of this documentation might not apply to other versions.

 Trashman is a trash manager, conforming to XDG standards.
 It is a work-in-progress, though, and it may break.